Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 In JanOS, all vector types are _bounded._  For example, when creating floating point vectors they're automatically 'clamped' to the closed interval `[0.0, 1.0]` - with clamping meaning you cannot overflow or underflow the boundaries.
 A _cursor_ is a vector that uses this mechanic to bound itself within a finite dataset.
-If a slice has 42 entries, a `Cursor[uint](0, 42)` immediately gives you a bounded numeric value which will error when you've reached the end of the slice's indices.
+If a slice has 42 entries, a `Cursor[uint](0, 42)` implies a bounded numeric value in a 42-element uint dataset which will error when you've reached the end of the slice's indices.
 We don't need to delve too far into the weeds beyond that - instead, let's consider a _finite recursive dataset._  How does one traverse such a structure without infinitely looping?